sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 $ export SAGE_VALGRIND
 $ make
 }}}
 You may also want to change `$SAGE_LOCAL/lib/python/config/Makefile` to have optimization `-O0` for easier to read stack traces.
+After doing this, you will need to do a `sage -ba`, of course.

 After installing the Sage optional package "valgrind*," you can test interactive sessions:
 {{{